Divination

 There is a tension in tarot study between learning the traditional meanings and trusting intuition.
 New practitioners often stay rigidly with the book because they don't trust their own interpretation.
 Experienced readers often trust their intuition entirely.

 The truth is in the dialogue between them.
-Traditional meanings are the accumulated wisdom of centuries of practice.
+Traditional meanings are the accumulated wisdom of more than two centuries of divinatory practice.
 Your intuitive response is the wisdom of your particular life, right now, applied to this particular question.
 Neither is sufficient alone.
+Rachel Pollack's Seventy-Eight Degrees of Wisdom (1980, revised 2019) is the standard reference for anyone wanting to go deeper into the traditional meanings of all 78 cards.

 The cards hold the question.
 You hold the answer.
 The reading is the conversation between them.